geudde/attic-chest/pages/13.reference/05.porden-coeur/volume2/docs.md

 <a id="note16-b"></a>
 § Note (b), page 330, line 167.&emsp;*Confusion, Death, upon his impious head.*

-In the memorable battle of Beder, the first victory of the Faithful, in which Mahommed demanded the succour of Gabriel and three thousand angels; his little troop was beginning to yield before the numbers of the Koreish, when the Prophet, starting from the throne on which he viewed the battle, cast a handful of sand into the air, and exclaimed, “let their faces be covered with confusion."
+In the memorable battle of Beder, the first victory of the Faithful, in which Mahommed demanded the succour of Gabriel and three thousand angels; his little troop was beginning to yield before the numbers of the Koreish, when the Prophet, starting from the throne on which he viewed the battle, cast a handful of sand into the air, and exclaimed, “let their faces be covered with confusion.”
 The effect was instantaneous and decisive; both armies in fancy beheld the angelic warriors; the Koreish trembled and fled. — Gibbon, *Decline and Fall*, vol. 9.<a href="#ref16-b" rev="footnote" class="footnote-backref">↩</a>

 <hr class="short">